ArchLeaders/BotwMods/Tutorials/Adding Custom Structures in BotW/README.md

 Open the model SBFRES and select the material that is glowing the wrong color.

-With the desired material selected, go to the `Parameters` tab, scroll down and look for `const_color0`.
+With the desired material selected, go to the `Parameters` tab, scroll down, and look for `const_color0`.

 Double click that entry to open the `ParamValueDialog`, double click the colored rectangle to change the color.